tirth-davra/peoplo-connect-separate-app/DATACHANNEL_MIGRATION_GUIDE.md

 ## Migration Strategy

-### Phase 1: Dual Sending (Current Implementation)
+### Phase 1: DataChannel Primary (Current Implementation)
-- ✅ Send input events via BOTH WebSocket and DataChannel
+- ✅ Send input events via DataChannel when available
-- ✅ DataChannel takes priority when available
+- ✅ WebSocket serves as fallback only when DataChannel is not ready
-- ✅ WebSocket serves as fallback during transition
+- ✅ DataChannel is the primary method for input events
 - ✅ No breaking changes to existing functionality

 ### Phase 2: Full Migration (Future)